First volunteer fighters leave Belgium to join Ukrainian brigades

 But the Belgian foreign ministry's advice is for people not to go.
 "Our advice is clear: do not travel to Ukraine for any purpose or reason due to the security situation," a Belgian spokesman told EUobserver.

-The Belgian interior ministry is studying the legal implications of foreign fighters, not least looking into questions like: whether they would be committing murder if they killed people in Ukraine, even in a combat situation; and whether their status would be as prisoners-of-war or civilian captives, were they to be captured by Russian forces.
+The Belgian interior ministry is studying the legal implications of foreign fighters, not least looking into questions such as: whether they would be committing murder if they killed people in Ukraine, even in a combat situation; and whether their status would be as prisoners-of-war or civilian captives, were they to be captured by Russian forces.

 The surge of volunteers were travelling into Ukraine as Russian forces began to encircle and bombard Ukrainian cities in the north, south and east of the country.
 The onslaught is leading to thousands of civilian casualties and pushing 1 million refugees towards the EU borders.

-The foreign fighters also are going into an environment into which EU and Nato countries, including Germany, the Nordic states, the Baltic states, and the Netherlands, have been pouring small arms and anti-tank and anti-aircraft missiles — much of that delivered across the Polish border before supply routes are cut.
+The foreign fighters also are going into an environment into which EU and Nato countries, including Germany, the Nordic states, the Baltic states, and the Netherlands have been pouring in small arms and anti-tank and anti-aircraft missiles — much of that being delivered across the Polish border before supply routes are cut.

 Russia has threatened reprisals, including nuclear threats, against Nato states that interfere in the war.